CornellCAC/CRI_CAC_Red_Cloud_Slurm_Cluster/README.md

    the NodeName and PartitionName line.
    * If you'd like to change the default node size, the ```node_size=```line in ```slurm_resume.sh``` must be changed.
-     This should take values corresponding to instance sizes in Jetstream, like "m1.small" or "m1.large".
+     This should take values corresponding to instance sizes in Red Cloud, like "c1.m8".
 Be sure to edit the ```slurm.conf``` file to reflect the number of CPUs available.
    * If you'd like to enable any specific software, you should edit
      ```compute_build_base_img.yml```.
 The task named "install basic packages"